AyeCode/invoicing/readme.txt

 = 2.8.2 =
 * Display taxes on invoice as separate line items if enabled in settings.
+* Fix the invoice to fit on a single page when printing.

 = 2.8.1 =
 * Add framework to refund payments in remote gateways.